Integrated Urgent Care Tenders: How to Win Out-of-Hours and Primary Care Contracts

 💻 Digital Interoperability: The Hidden Differentiator

-Anchor each statement with a micro-metric: “DSPT Standards Met since 2023; IG training 98%; zero IG breaches in last 12 months.”
+“DSPT Standards Met since 2023; IG training 98%; zero reportable IG breaches in 12 months; monthly dashboards reviewed with actions closed at clinical governance.”

 🧩 Equality, Accessibility & Safety-Netting (Often Under-Scored)